-We hope our community improvement tips and concepts will be practical for people who suddenly find themselves appointed or elected to a planning commission, board of adjustment, town council, neighborhood association board, or water district council, as examples.
+Community improvement concepts and specifics found here are practical for those who find themselves appointed or elected to a planning commission, board of adjustment, town council, neighborhood association board, or water district board, for example.

-We're not interested in repeating theories about city planning or urban development, but we do try to explain the jargon that professionals use so you can apply your common sense to the advice you receive.
+We're not interested in getting lost in theories about city or town planning or urban or rural development, but we do try to explain the jargon that professionals use so you can understand what they are saying and then apply your common sense to their advice.

 We're conversational in sharing our experience and research.

-Last and importantly, we've included a group of pages about environmental sustainability because many neighborhood associations and city governments are talking about how to apply such ideas locally.
-Chief among worthwhile sustainability strategies may be containing suburban sprawl and encouraging redevelopment.
+Last and importantly, we've included a group of pages about environmental sustainability because many neighborhood associations and city governments are quite active in crafting local responses to environmental challenges.
+Chief among worthwhile strategies for contributing to better global and local environmental outcomes is curtailing suburban sprawl.

 We seem to be meeting a real need by allowing you to ask a community development question.
 We answer, trying to make our response helpful to others as well.
 Substantive comments are permitted and moderated as well.
 If you want to know about us, of course there's a page for that!

 To contribute a favorite idea or even argue with one of our pages, you can add to the community development ideas pages.

 We have to say that one of the unanticipated joys of creating, writing,

 and re-writing this website has been the opportunity to get to know

 several readers and work with them as consultants or just give a little